Language-Research-Technology/ldaca-website/content/about/_index.md

 - **Developing a comprehensive language data access policy framework**

-  > LDaCA is establishing governance structures guided by FAIR and CARE principles which will ensure that the legal rights and ethical concerns of the providers of data are respected.
+  > LDaCA is establishing governance structures guided by FAIR and {{< glossary_link id="care" >}} principles which will ensure that the legal rights and ethical concerns of the providers of data are respected.

 - **Developing shared technical infrastructure and standards across institutions**